Interpretation (ACTING) EVENTS

 The most well-established of the debate events, policy debate distinguishes itself from other debates in its depth, detail, and prestige.
 In teams of two, policy debaters discuss a specific plan of action that addresses a yearly resolution.
 If you love research, analytic thinking, and intellectual discussion, and are a motivated, dedicated, and tireless worker, come and learn what it means to participate in the nation's oldest debate styles as part of Mitty's young yet successful policy debate program!

-2015-2016 Resolution: Resolved: The United States federal government should substantially curtail its domestic surveillance.
+2018-2019 Resolution: The United States federal government should substantially reduce its restrictions on legal immigration to the United States.

 Imagine the U.S. Congress.
 Now imagine yourself in it.
 That's the purpose of Congressional Debate, where competitors take part in mock sessions of congress and debate the merits of various bills.
 Prepare cases for either side of each piece of legislation, and in three minute speeches, state your case.
 Competitors are then cross examined by their fellow representatives or senators and must defend their view.
 For those with interest in law-making or simply arguing about relevant issues, Congress is an accessible and engaging event that enhances students’ ability to defend their views, think on their feet, and research effectively.